Varsha is a specialist public law barrister, with a particular emphasis in mental capacity, mental health law, and community care.

-Varsha graduated from Cambridge University with a BA/MSci (Hons) in Natural Sciences (Biochemistry) and an MPhil in Molecular Biology.
+Varsha graduated from Cambridge University with an MA/MSci (Hons) in Natural Sciences (Biochemistry) and an MPhil in Molecular Biology.

 She subsequently worked for a number of years in bioethics research and policy at the Nuffield Council on Bioethics.
-There she researched and prepared major reports on the ethical issues regarding dementia; neurotechnologies that intervene in the brain; and biofuels.
-She also prepared papers on the ethics of paediatric clinical trials and global health inequalities.
+There she researched and prepared major reports on the ethical issues regarding dementia, neurotechnologies that intervene in the brain, and biofuels.
+She also prepared papers on a range of other ethical issues, including the ethics of paediatric clinical trials and global health inequalities.

-Given her background, Varsha retains a strong interest in bioethics and healthcare law.
+Given her background, Varsha has a strong interest in bioethics and healthcare law.

 In addition, as sole counsel, Varsha has experience advising on challenges regarding Care Act assessments and bringing HRA claims by prisoners who have experienced delay within the parole system.